brainiak/rt-cloud/docs/how-to-run.md

     bash scripts/run-subjectService.sh -s 125.130.21.34:8888 -u user1 -p passwd1

 ### **Running ProjectInterface Locally**
-The projectInterface can also be run on the control room computer where the dicom images are written.
+The projectInterface can also be run on the control room computer where the DICOM images are written.
 This is called running it 'locally'.
-When run locally the fileServer (scannerDataService) is not needed because the projectInterface can directly read the dicom images from disk.
+When run locally the fileServer (scannerDataService) is not needed because the projectInterface can directly read the DICOM images from disk.

 **1) Start the projectInterface:** same command as above but without the --dataRemote or --subjectRemote options